anishbnair/liri-node-app/README.md

 ## Get Started
-* Type node liri.js to begin
+* Type node liri.js on the terminal to begin
 * Liri will prompt choices
     - Speak
     - Search for a movie